Tips for Backpacking China Alone

 This was my first international trip solo.
 Prior to that I had spent a week by myself in the Coromandel but that was my own back yard, and China was a little different.
-Okay, it was the complete opposite of what I was used to.
+Traveling to Shanghai alone was the complete opposite of doing so in New Zealand.

 I booked my hostel the night before I flew out.
 I decided to stay at the Blue Mountain Youth Hostel.
 From the pictures on the internet, it looked clean, comfortable and social.

 Travelling to Shanghai alone was an unforgettable experience

 It took roughly 14 hours to get to Shanghai from Christchurch, with a brief stopover in Sydney.
 By this time I was keen to get my luggage and put on a fresh set of clothes.
 I waited patiently by the carousel.
 I waited and watched bag after bag that wasn’t mine pass me by.

 My bag didn’t show.
 Feeling deflated, I went to the baggage services desk.
 My bag was still in Sydney.

 “How long until it can get here?”
 I asked.
 Luckily I had packed a few necessary items in my carry on luggage, including a change of underwear, toothbrush, deodorant and a spare shirt.

 “It should be here within a week,” the very nice, English-speaking Chinese man responded.

 Stupidly I had decided to wear heels on the flight over.
 My feet now ached, and I had that terrible long-haul traveller smell.